PANE: scalable and effective attributed network embedding: Experiments

 \subsection{Node Classification}

 Node classification predicts the node labels.
-Note that {\em Facebook}, {\em Google+} and {\em MAG} are multi-labelled, meaning that each node can have multiple labels.
-We first run \algopt (single thread), \algoptp and the competitors on the input attributed network $G$ to obtain their embeddings.
-Then we randomly sample a certain number of nodes (ranging from 10\% to 90\%) to train a linear support-vector machine (SVM) classifier \cite{cortes1995support} and use the rest for testing. \nrp, \algopt (single thread), and \algoptp generate a forward embedding vector $\XMf[v_i]$ and a backward embedding vector $\XMb[v_i]$ for each node $v_i\in V$.
-So we normalize the forward and backward embeddings of each node $v_i$, and then concatenate them as the feature representation of $v_i$ to be fed into the classifier.
+Note that {\em Facebook}, {\em Google+} and {\em MAG} are multi-labelled.
+That is, each node can have multiple labels.
+We first run \algopt , \algoptp, \newalg, and the competitors on the input attributed network $G$ to obtain their embeddings.
+Then we randomly sample a certain number of labelled nodes (ranging from 10\% to 90\%) to train a linear support-vector machine (SVM) classifier \cite{cortes1995support} and use the rest for testing. \nrp, \algopt , \algoptp, and \newalg generate a forward embedding vector $\XMf[v_i]$ and a backward embedding vector $\XMb[v_i]$ for each node $v_i\in V$.
+As explained in Section \ref{sec:ane-app}, we normalize the forward and backward embeddings of each node $v_i$, and then concatenate them as the feature representation of $v_i$ to be fed into the classifier.
 Akin to prior work \cite{meng2019co,hou2019representation,ijcai2019-low}, we use Micro-F1 and Macro-F1 to measure node classification performance.
 We repeat for 5 times and report the average performance.